 - Complain about broadcast, online or physical products

-If we can’t resolve a complaint ourselves, the member or licensee can take their complaint to Ombudsman Services, who provide independent oversight of our dispute resolution service.
+If we can’t resolve a complaint ourselves, the member or licensee can take their complaint to Dispute Resolution Ombudsman Limited, who provide independent oversight of our dispute resolution service.